 Storybook land is the name of an amusement park in New Jersey.
 But, and it’s also a term for a mental disorder.
 Make sure you don’t expose yourself to the source of this disease.

-What is this Psychological Disorder?
+What is this Mental Disorder?

 When people are in this mindset, it creates the need to protect these boundaries against anything that threatens this unhealthy worldview.
 It substitutes fiction and mythology for facts, evidence, and logic.
-The result is a type of self hypnosis that becomes a slippery slope.
+The result is a type of self-hypnosis that becomes a slippery slope.
 The more the individual exposes themselves, the more likely they are to accept extremist points of view.
 Who would do that?
 Well, you would be surprised to find out how many people do just that.

 The fact is, you can trace most of the wars and conflicts of the war to those who hold fanatical or extremist religious views.

-How To Avoid The Dangers Storybook Land
+Avoiding The Dangers Storybook Land

 1) Fix Your Programming